-One thing that our client mentioned was that instead of the traditional 2 days “all-in” program, they are setting up a virtual series of 45-60 minute webinars spaced 3-6 weeks from each other.
-This allowed them to reduce the risk of webinar fatigue because each event had a tailored message.
+1. LESS IS MORE IN VIRTUAL ANNUAL MEETINGSAnnual meetings are vital in connecting your team with all of your external stakeholders in order to network, talk about performance, and share ideas regarding strategic direction.
+That full schedule does not translate well to an online summit, so teams have had to quickly rethink the best use of the available time.
+One thing that our client mentioned was that instead of the traditional two-day, “all-in” program, they set up a virtual annual meeting as a series of 45-to-60-minute webinars spaced three to six weeks apart.
+This allowed them to reduce the risk of webinar fatigue because each event had a concise, tailored message.
 In fact, in their first pre-annual meeting COVID-19 check, they actually saw a 30% increase in registrations because people didn’t have to block days on their schedule and book travel.

-This sudden shift to hosting online events is a big transition.
-Beyond the simple things (like not having anyone flush in the middle of your presentation) you also need to make sure that the platform you select is secure, protects your data, and has clear audio streaming features.
+The sudden switch to online events is a major paradigm shift.
+Beyond the simple things (like not having anyone flush in the middle of your presentation!), you also need to make sure that the communication platform you select is secure, protects your data, and has clear audio streaming features.
 While many people have moved to Zoom Webinars, we have also seen success in some of the advanced solutions from On24, BrightTALK, and BigMarker.
-A few things to consider for your Annual Meetings include the following:
+A few things to consider for your annual meetings include:

 - Does the software require you to download to view or is it in-browser?

-- How does the webinar solution help you manage marketing the event and registrants?
+- How does the webinar solution help you manage event marketing and registrant tracking?

-- What is the breadth of Analytics you receive during and after the event for viewers?
+- What is the breadth of viewer analytics you receive during and after the event?

-- After the presentation ends, how is access controlled to view on demand?
+- After the presentation ends, how is view-on-demand access controlled?